 The smell of a freshly waxed gym, the crisp look of new bulletin boards, the supply closet brimming with new stock.
-These are all typical signs that a new school year is here, even if this year back-to-school looks more like new virtual backgrounds on teacher computer screens and phones ringing relentlessly with technology questions.
+These are all typical signs that a new school year is here.

 The new school year is a time to begin again with a fresh start for everything, including your first feedback conversations with teachers for the year.
 You have an opportunity to reset as you begin this year’s post-observation conferences.
 As with almost everything in this profession, it is all about establishing relationships with teachers that will encourage learning and growth.

 So how do you do that?
 Here are a few suggestions.

 - Consider hosting the conference in the teacher’s classroom.

 - If you do conduct the conference in your office, don’t sit behind your desk, which is the ultimate power move.
 This stance is reserved for times when you need to use your authority, not the first conference of the year.
 Pull your chair to the corner of your desk, or seat the two of you in a couple of comfy chairs turned in to promote conversation.

 - Offer a cup of coffee or a soda.
 This immediately says this is going to be a conversation, not an inquiry.